SJD-WillCarryUs/Docs/README.md

 # Docs
-Please Put Your Documents in This Repo, Foldered According to Your Identity
+Please Put Your Documents in This Repo, Foldered According to Your Identity.
+Also remember to include your UML file and figures.